 Thanks to your wonderful recommendations, I ended up mixing Golden Pecan stain with Weathered Oak, then followed up with liming wax.
 Then I finished it with three coats of satin wipe-on polyurethane.
 I think it turned out pretty darn close.
 What do you think?

 Big hugs and tons of gratitude to Ana for working with me on this project (be sure to download the free plans here) and to Emily, for her unending patience and friendship!
 I’ll be building her a matching dresser next, so stay tuned for those plans soon!
 Thanks for stopping by, lovely people!
 If you’d like to pin and share this project, feel free to use the image below.
 Thank you, I heart you!

-Disclosure: A huge thank you to RYOBI, Osborne Wood, and D. Lawless Hardware for partnering with me on this project.
-I received a complimentary scroll saw from RYOBI, the nightstand legs were created and provided by Osborne Wood, and the beautiful knobs were provided by D. Lawless Hardware.
+*A huge thank you to RYOBI, Osborne Wood, and D. Lawless Hardware for partnering with me on this project.
+I received products and/or compensation for this post.
 All ideas, efforts, dance breaks, and professions of undying love are my own.